cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 ### Compilation

 You can now compile the Protobuf files.
-If you want to avoid adding all the `.proto` files manually to the command, you can use `xargs`:
+To avoid adding all the `.proto` files manually to the command, use `xargs`:

 ```sh
 $ ls ./proto/myChain | xargs -I {} ./node_modules/protoc/protoc/bin/protoc \